How to conduct an employee engagement survey

 If you're running a small business, then making sure your team is engaged and committed to their work is crucial to your success.
+For that reason, measuring employee engagement levels has long been a key responsibility of any Human Resources department.
 In this post, we'll show you exactly how to conduct an employee engagement survey.

 What is employee engagement?

 Employee engagement is a broad concept that touches on many different aspects of the employee experience.
-Motivation, physical and emotional wellbeing, job satisfaction, psychological security and the standard of their professional performance all play a part within the concept of employee engagement, but there is no one single indicator that holds sway over the rest.
+Motivation, physical and emotional wellbeing, psychological security, employee satisfaction and the standard of their professional performance all play a part within the concept of employee engagement, but there is no one single indicator that holds sway over the rest.

 Why is employee engagement important?

-Employee engagement is important to employers (particularly small businesses) because it is a key determinant in the quality of an employee’s performance at work, as well as their happiness in their role.
+It's important to measure employee engagement (particularly in small businesses) because it is a key determinant in the quality of employee satisfaction, as well as their happiness in their role and their performance at work.

 Highly engaged employees tend to display greater motivation, higher productivity and a deeper commitment to the work they do.
 They are more likely to ‘go the extra mile’ and commit their full selves to the projects they are working on.